When and how did Short Sales become such a major player in home selling in the past 10-15 years?

 As a result, by mid-2006, the “bubble popped”.
 As large numbers of buyers, predominantly investors, started having to pay higher mortgage rates as their low introductory-rate (sub-prime) reverted to standard and sometimes unreasonably high interest rates, they found themselves without the means to pay.
 Higher mortgage rates combined with leverage equity payments drove many owners into challenging debt to income positions, leading them to sell their home below market value or consequently, in foreclosure.
 Defaults in payments on mortgages began in overwhelming numbers.

 By late 2006, homeowners’ troubles became apparent in home values.
 This is where the decline in real estate began.
 The result: homes offered significantly below market value and distressed properties (financially and physically).
 Between 2008-2011, the real estate market was bouncing back from the real estate “bubble.”
 In 2012, Central Florida started seeing a return in the market where it was now feasible to buy and sell.

-Fortunately, short sales and foreclosures have continued to decline and are no longer dominating the listings and sales.
+Fortunately, short sales and foreclosures have continued to decline and are no longer dominating the listings and sales (for now).
 They may, however, still be the only option for sellers.

 Are you underwater on your mortgage and short sale is the only way out?
 Here is some information about your short sale options.